-Surely, you have many questions and there is not enough room to answer them all here.
+Surely, you have many questions and there is not enough room to answer them here.
 There are additional NSA Bahrain Family Readiness Coordinating Committee (FRCC) publications such as the Camel Crossing welcome aboard booklet, which your sponsor will send you.
-Please take your time going through this TF 51/5 Welcome Aboard packet.
-Our URC is prepared to answer any questions you may have.
+Please take your time going through this TF 51/5 Welcome Aboard packet and our URC is prepared to answer any questions you may have.

 Within two weeks of arrival, you are required to attend multi-day Area Orientation-Inter Cultural Relations briefs.
-Your sponsor will coordinate with you to determine the best time to go based off your arrival timeline.
+Your sponsor will coordinate with you to determine the best time to go based off your arrival.
+Between the URC, our volunteers, your sponsor, and other families in Bahrain, you will have more than enough resources during this transition.